nelliejellie/classmanagement-ui/README.md

-# this is a React frontend application that talks to a database i built(Class Management Api)
+# this is a React frontend application that talks to an api i built(Class Management Api)

 # clone the repository